Skip to main content

 Enabling modernization across the enterprise

-This is a cyclical process, and when you near the end of implementation, it might be time for another project!
-The modernization process is always in flux and for almost all, efforts are never fully complete.
-You’ll continue to learn as you iterate and be able to refine the work you’re doing across the organization.
+This is a cyclical process, and when you near the end of implementation, it will probably be time to start a new project.
+The cloud modernization process is always in flux and are rarely fully complete.
+As you iterate and refine the work you’re doing you’ll continue to increase your insight into the process while improving efficiency.
+Y

 Implementation